preethikumari934-TCTK/devops-micro-internship-pravinmishra/week-01-success-mindset/assignment-01-mindset-os.md

 #### When Will You Do DMI Work?
 (Days + Time)

 When Will You Do DMI Work?
-Saturdays from 9:00 AM to 11:00 AM.How Many Sessions Per Week?
-1 dedicated DMI session per week.
+Saturdays from 9:00 AM to 11:00 AM.
 #### How Many Sessions Per Week?

 How Many Sessions Per Week?
 1 dedicated DMI session per week.